[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

 8. Vehicle Use Reporting

-All Texas Tech University departments with state vehicles (new and previously owned), regardless of source of funds used to purchase the vehicle, are required to provide Vehicle Fleet Management with monthly vehicle use reports, as mandated in Government Code, Section 2203.001.
+All Texas Tech University departments with state vehicles (new and previously owned), regardless of the source of funds used to purchase the vehicle, are required to provide Vehicle Fleet Management with monthly vehicle use reports, as mandated in Government Code, Section 2203.001.
 The Vehicle Use Report logs are to be retained in the vehicle.
 Refer to OP 80.07, Vehicle Fleet Management Program, for additional vehicle fleet management guidelines.

 9. Vehicle Selection